4th of July Activities for Speech Therapy and Teletherapy

-As a school-based Speech-Language Pathologist, my summers off are sacred.
-But, if there is one thing that makes me wish I could provide therapy in the summer, it's summer themes.
-ALL the heart eyes for themes like ice cream, the beach, and the 4th of July!
+For school-based speech-language pathologists, summers off are sacred.
+But, if there is one thing that might make SLPs wish they could provide summer sessions, it's the fun themes.
+ALL the heart eyes for high-interest summer themes like ice cream, ocean animals, and the 4th of July!

-Create your own fireworks show while practicing speech!
-This deck of Boom Cards is a simple way to target articulation.
-Just click and drag the bright fireworks into the nighttime sky, revealing a new target word on each one!
+Create your own fireworks show while practicing speech sounds!
+This 4th of July Boom Card activity is a simple way to target articulation with slightly older students.
+Students click and drag the bright fireworks onto the nighttime sky to reveal the target words.
+You can even use the deck to target the language skill of spatial concepts!

 PDF Activities

-I love any activity that targets multiple goals.
-This interactive PDF (clickable navigation and buttons and fillable text boxes) targets associations, negation, inferences, synonyms, figurative language, and articulation.... not to mention all the relevant vocabulary included throughout.
-The ultimate download-and-go resource!
+I love any activity that targets multiple goals, and this 4th of July interactive PDF does just that.
+It has clickable navigation, buttons, and fillable text boxes and targets associations, negation, inferences, synonyms, figurative language, and articulation.
+The relevant vocabulary included makes this download-and-go resource invaluable for summertime speech and language therapy.

-Search the following book titles/authors wherever you access digital versions of books (your local library, YouTube, websites, online stores, etc.).
+Search the following book titles/authors wherever you access digital formats of books (your local library, YouTube, websites, online stores, etc.).
+They're the perfect addition to your elementary language group

 The Night Before the Fourth of July by Natasha Wing